About

 Bio

 Sarah Ahmad has been interviewed by PBS News Hour, National Public Radio, the NPR station KWGS in Tulsa and KGOU in Oklahoma City, Oklahoma.
 Documentaries about her work are available on Google Arts and Culture, and in Emmy Award winning Gallery America’s episodes.
 She has been featured on the cover of OETA’s Odyssey magazine.
-Ahmad’s work has been reviewed in publications including Southwest Contemporary, ARTnews, and Gulf News.
-Her artwork has been featured in Bomb, Artnet News, USA Today, American Alliance of Museums, and Shahzad Bashir’s groundbreaking A New Vision for Islamic Pasts and Futures [MIT, 2022].
-And internationally in Gulf News, published in Dubai along with numerous publications in Pakistan including The News, Dawn, Herald, Friday Times, and Youline Magazine.
+Ahmad’s work has been reviewed in publications including Southwest Contemporary, ARTnews and featured in Bomb, Artnet News, USA Today, American Alliance of Museums, and Shahzad Bashir’s groundbreaking A New Vision for Islamic Pasts and Futures (MIT, 2022).
+And internationally in Gulf News, published in Dubai along with numerous publications in Pakistan including The News, Dawn, Herald, Friday Times, Dawn, and Youline Magazine.
 Ahmad has given myriad artists talks, for example at Crowe Museum of Asian Art in Dallas and as an invited panelist at the 2022 South Asian Literature & Art Festival, Montalvo Arts Center in Saratoga, CA.

 Ahmad earned an MFA from the Memphis College of Art; an MA in Education from Union University; and a BA in Fine Arts from the National College of Arts, Lahore, Pakistan.